|

 Definition statement

-Net like fabrics, with spaced warp and weft yarns, whereby the spacing is resulting from the weaving process.
+Net like fabrics, with spaced apart warp and weft yarns, where the spacing results from the weaving process.

 Informative references